AlexHumpert/Forest_Cover_Type_Prediction_Competition/README.md

 **Packages:** sci-kit learn, numpy, pandas, matplotlib, seaborn

+## Executive Summary

+Predicted forest cover type through an ensemble model of Random Forest and Extra Trees classifiers trained on expanded feature set with Python – achieved average 80% accuracy (89th percentile competition ranking).

+Applied data-centric approach to improve model accuracy by conducting feature expansion (averaging and summing numerical features) and feature reduction (reverse hot-encoding dummy variables and normalizing numerical features to conduct principal component analysis).

+## Data Source
-**Data Source:** Kaggle dataset of 30m by 30m patch of forest land from the Roosvelt National Forest of northern Colorado posted in 2015.
+Kaggle dataset of 30m by 30m patch of forest land from the Roosvelt National Forest of northern Colorado posted in 2015.
 Each patch is represented as a row in a training set with over 15K observations and test set with over 565K observations.
 The analysis requires multi-class classification of the test set where each patch of land should be classified as having one of seven forest cover types:

 1. Spruce/Fir
 2. Lodgepole Pine